-The Harry Hatry Award is presented to an individual whose outstanding teaching, education, training, and consultation in performance measurement and management has made a significant contribution to the practice of public administration.
+The Harry Hatry Award is presented to an individual whose outstanding teaching, education, training, and consultation in performance management has made a significant contribution to the practice of public administration.
 The award winner must have spent the primary part of his/her career in public service.
 This award recognizes a person who has made outstanding contributions on a sustained basis rather than a single accomplishment.

 To nominate an individual for this award, please complete the nomination form and submit the required information.
 To download the nomination form, click here.
 Please note that attachments can only be received as Microsoft Word or PDF documents.